barneyb/lgrep/README.md

 of text, but not always.
 Since `grep` only understands lines of text, this can require some gymnastics to extract full log records.

+`lgrep` is not a log _parser_; it merely provides a way to group lines into records.
+Logs are a common case, particularly when stack- or back traces are involved, but any text file can be searched.

 ## Install

 You can grab binaries from the [latest release](https://github.com/barneyb/lgrep/releases/latest), for supported